wubigo/wubigo.github.io/_posts/2018-11-28-jupyter notebook.md

 # Sharing notebooks

 When people talk of sharing their notebooks, there are generally two paradigms they may be considering.
-Most often, individuals share the end-result of their work, much like this article itself, which means sharing non-interactive, pre-rendered versions of their notebooks; however, it is also possible to collaborate on notebooks with the aid version control systems such as Git
+Most often, individuals share the end-result of their work which means sharing non-interactive, pre-rendered versions of their notebooks; however, it is also possible to collaborate on notebooks with the aid version control systems such as Git